Firestorm (character): Ronnie Raymond / Martin Stein

 The original Firestorm was distinguished by his integrated dual identity.
 High school student Ronnie Raymond and Nobel Prize-winning physicist Martin Stein were caught in an accident that allowed them to fuse into Firestorm.
 Due to Stein being unconscious during the accident, Raymond was prominently in command of the Firestorm form with Stein a voice of reason inside his mind, able to offer Raymond advice on how to use their powers without having any control.
 Banter between the two was a hallmark of their adventures.
-Stein was initially completely unaware of their dual identity, leaving him concerned about his unusual disappearances and blackouts, but Ronnie was eventually able to convince him of the truth, allowing them to bond as separate individuals rather than as parts of a whole.
+Stein is initially unaware of their dual identity, leaving him concerned about his unusual disappearances and blackouts, but Ronnie eventually convinces him of the truth, allowing them to bond as separate individuals rather than as parts of a whole.

 Ronnie Raymond / Martin Stein / Mikhail Arkadin

 When Conway left the series in 1986, John Ostrander (with artist Joe Brozowski) began writing the Firestorm stories.
 His first major story arc pitted Firestorm against the world as the hero, acting on a suggestion from a terminally ill Martin Stein, demanded that the United States and the Soviet Union destroy all of their nuclear weapons.
 After confrontations with the Justice League and most of his enemies, Firestorm faced the Russian nuclear superhero Pozhar in the Nevada desert, where an atomic bomb was dropped on them.
 A new Firestorm resulted, a fusion of the two heroes: this new Firestorm was composed of Ronnie Raymond and the Russian Mikhail Arkadin but controlled by Stein's disembodied amnesiac mind.